 Brian, a nurse in Macon, helped everyone at the hospital but felt completely worn out inside.

 Each of them looked “okay” to others.
 But inside, they weren’t.
 When they started therapy, they finally felt heard.
-And that was the first step toward healing.
-Discover therapy that truly supports you.
+That was the first step toward healing.

 What If My Loved One Might Have It?

-Maybe it’s not you but someone you care about.
+Maybe it is not you, but someone you care about.

-They may still go to work, laugh, or hang out with you but something feels different.
-You notice they’re tired a lot or don’t seem like themselves.
+They may still go to work, laugh, or hang out with you, but something feels different.
+You may notice they are tired a lot or do not seem like themselves.

 You can ask gently.
 Try saying, “You don’t seem like yourself.
-Want to talk?”
+Do you want to talk?”

 Be kind.
-Don’t rush to fix things just show that you care.
+Don’t try to fix everything.
+Just show that you care.

 Encourage help.
-Suggest talking to a therapist or reaching out for support.
-Support starts with simple steps.
+You can suggest talking to a therapist or getting support.

 The Risks of Ignoring High-Functioning Depression

-High-functioning depression might not stop you from getting things done but ignoring it can still be harmful over time.
+High-functioning depression may not stop you from doing your work, but ignoring it can still be harmful over time.

-Here’s what can happen if you keep pushing through without help:
+Here is what can happen if you keep going without help:

-- You may pull away from friends and family.
+You may start pulling away from friends and family.

-- Your body may start to hurt like headaches or stomachaches.
+Your body may hurt, with headaches or stomachaches.

-- You might lose interest in things you used to love.
+You might stop enjoying things you used to like before.

-- Your sadness could grow into deeper depression or anxiety.
+Your sadness could become deeper, leading to depression or anxiety.

 You don’t have to wait until things get really bad.
 Getting help early can protect your mind, body, and heart.
-Verify your insurance and take the first step.
+Check your insurance and take the first step today.

 How Therapy Actually Helps

-Talking to a therapist can make a big difference even if you don’t know where to start.
+Talking to a therapist can help a lot, even if you don’t know where to start.

 In therapy, you can: